hjeronen/project_birdnest_2023/README.md

 ## Running Locally

+Requires Docker to be installed and Docker Desktop App to be running.

 After cloning the repository, create a .env file at the root of the project, the same directory where the docker-compose.yml file is.
 It should have the following contents:

 ``````